heruoxin/Ice-Box-Docs/Active with Shizuku ManagerManager.md

 The activation steps are as follows:

 1. Install Shizuku Manager on your device and open it.
 [Google Play](https://play.google.com/store/apps/details?id=moe.shizuku.privileged.api)
-2. Set the USB mode to "Charge Only" on the device.
+2. Enable "USB debug" and set the USB mode to "Charge Only".
 3. Run the ADB command:

 ```